 While extortion for a negative review is rare, it does happen.
-A business owner we were assisting on the Google My Business forum, had a “reviewer” demand $600 for them to remove the negative review.
+A business owner we were assisting on the Google Business Profile forum, had a “reviewer” demand $600 for them to remove the negative review.
 When the business owner refused, the price went up to $1000 and they edited the review to make it worse.

 When dealing with extortion, you need to show Google proof that you’re being extorted.
 Screenshot all texts, emails, etc. so you can send them to Google to prove that the review is fake.

 Public Media Attention